razahasan2000/AENS/README.md

 # AE-NS: Auto-Encoding Network with Semantic Constraints for Fair Classification

-> **Paper:** *AE-NS: An Auto-Encoding Network with Semantic Constraints for Robust Fair Classification on Tabular Data* (AODS-D-26-00398, revised manuscript)
+> **Paper:** *AE-NS: An Auto-Encoding Network with Semantic Constraints for Robust Fair Classification on Tabular Data*
 ## Overview

 AE-NS is a multi-task learning framework for algorithmic fairness on tabular data.
 It jointly trains: